WasteManager/Splunk-Install/Install.md

   - confirm following: ensure unqiue values are show in each column (ie: server roles, edit these to match their intended roles)
   - GO to cluster manager and add deployment monitor to search peer (in distributed search from the UI)
   - *figure out how to maintain persistence in server settings in monitoring console after restart*

-*Indexers are currently built to only have 32gigs of ram, docs said I needed 64*

 # setting up webUI certs on search heads (where you want users to access via UI)
 - move base config org_all_search_base to deployer inside of /opt/splunk/etc/shcluster/apps